datastackacademy/data-engineering-101/week_1/ep1/README.md

 ## Goals for Today
 - Start learning the very basics of Python
 - Get familiar with Colab
-- Start navigating in the terminal.
+- Start navigating in the terminal